Search for a type of infrastructure, a federal program, or a geography.

 Elected officials, policymakers, and advocates at the federal, state, and local levels can use this tool to understand the ways in which federal funds are distributed.
 Here are some potential ways to use the tool:

-• Congressmembers and Congressional staff can explore the distribution of program funding through the formulas they write, such as for the Department of Transportation’s National Highway Performance Program.
+• Congress members and congressional staff can explore the distribution of program funding through the formulas they write, such as for the Department of Transportation’s National Highway Performance Program.
 They can explore, for example, the degree to which current rules result in states with a higher share of people of color getting a fair share of funding.

 • Federal departmental officials can identify whether the programs they administer through competitive grants, such as the Department of Housing and Urban Development’s Continuum of Care Program, are expanding support for communities with high levels of homelessness.

 • Elected officials and staff from state, local, and tribal governments can evaluate the degree to which their state or community is receiving funding on par with the rest of the nation.
-They can look up data for Colorado, for example, or Cook County, Illinois.
+They can look up data for Colorado, for example, or for Cook County, Illinois.

 • Advocates can collect information about what federal infrastructure programs are available and how funding is distributed to help them understand how best to maximize the value of federal investments.